 She began her career with MMGY in 2001 after holding previous positions with the South Australian Tourism Commission and Qantas Holidays.
 Julie has been involved in numerous award-winning campaigns, including the branding for South African Tourism Global and a campaign for the British Virgin Island Tourist Board, both of which won HSMAI Adrian Platinum Awards.
 Through her work with international clients, Julie has empowered both top-tier brands and relatively unknown destinations to achieve their goals, ultimately enriching the lives of travelers and residents around the globe.

-With 25 years of experience, Julie is an expert at creating innovative programs that build and elevate travel and hospitality brands through media relations, consumer engagement, and strategic partnerships and events at the local, national and international levels.
-She leads MMGY NJF in addition to MMGY Global’s New York City office as EVP of Public Relations for the Americas.
+Julie is an expert at creating innovative programs that build and elevate travel and hospitality brands through media relations, consumer engagement, and strategic partnerships and events at the local, national and international levels.
+She leads the agency’s global public relations in addition to managing MMGY’s New York City office.
+With 30 years of experience, Julie’s hands-on approach to PR is evident, as she personally oversees business development as well as strategy and implementation.
+This dedication to clients ensures the overall marketing efforts generate maximum exposure and impact.
+She also talks the talk when it comes to international destinations and brands and is fluent in Spanish.

 Her expertise includes managing destination and hospitality brand strategies with multifaceted media campaigns for leisure consumer travelers and B2B planners in the meetings, groups, and travel professional and corporate travel professional spaces.
 With over 20 years of B2B experience, Lisa has supported pre-opening and group meeting sales for over 35 national convention center hotels.
 Her knowledge of the B2B space has contributed to strong marketing campaigns ranging from the brand to the field level for clients including Starwood Hotels & Resorts and Marriott Hotels & Resorts.
 Lisa has worked with destination clients and their stakeholders over the course of her career to build strong campaigns and co-op programs that deliver on marketing objectives and drive tourism.

-Marie-Josée (MJ) Legault has enough big agency experience in Canda, the U.S. and the UK to know that starting Origin more than 20 years ago with partner Danielle Kristmanson was exactly what the outdoor sports market needed.
-After MMGY Global acquired Origin, MJ brought her affinity for anticipating business problems and unearthing unconventional solutions to her new position as EVP of Growth and Strategic Initiatives.
+Marie-Josée (MJ) Legault has enough big agency experience in Canada, the U.S. and the UK to know that starting Origin more than 20 years ago with partner Danielle Kristmanson was exactly what the outdoor sports market needed.
+After MMGY Global acquired Origin, MJ brought her affinity for anticipating business problems and unearthing unconventional solutions to her new position as EVP of Growth Strategies and Initiatives.
 In this role, MJ serves as a key contributor to executive planning and helps shape decisions around client mix, positioning and long-term agency growth.

 As the vertex where strategy and wisdom meet, MJ’s experience growing brands for outdoor and tourism clients, including Whistler Blackcomb, L.L.Bean, lululemon and The North Face, enables her to bring that success to the travel, tourism and hospitality industry.
 She frequently shares her expertise and perspective as a speaker at industry conferences.
 And when MJ’s not driving strategy and growth for MMGY Global, you’ll find her driving her motorbike on backroads or snowboarding down a client’s mountain.

 Alexandra started her career as a qualified barrister; however, with both parents as hoteliers and after spending the first 18 years of her life growing up in a hotel, you could say that hospitality is in her blood – she knows the hotel industry inside out.
-After living and working in Australia and Italy on international sporting events, Alexandra returned to the UK with a wealth of experience and now leads Grifco’s client and media relations and business growth efforts as EVP, Managing Director.
+After living and working in Australia and Italy on international sporting events, Alexandra returned to the UK with a wealth of experience and now leads MMGY Grifco’s client and media relations and business growth efforts as EVP, Managing Director.

 With expertise throughout both traditional and social media, Alexandra has been an industry voice at travel panels and conferences in the UK and beyond.